thk686/RcppStdVector/README.md

       return Rcpp::wrap(x);
     }

-Because calling `wrap` unprotects the underlying R vector, it is a good idea to protect the result unless it is immediately returned.
-I get the
-following:
+The reason for calling `PROTECT` is because when the vector `y` goes out of scope, its internal `SEXP` will be unprotected.
+I get the following:

     > test_double_it(list(1:3, letters[1:3], (1:3) > 2, pi))
     [[1]]